 In July 2019, Andy Goodman became the AICU president after serving as legislative director for Arkansas Governor Asa Hutchinson.

-Sixty percent of undesignated contributions to the AICU scholarship fund are divided equally among the 10 member institutions.
+Sixty percent of undesignated contributions to the AICU scholarship fund are divided equally among the 10 of 11 member institutions receiving scholarship funds.
 The remaining 40 percent of the funds are apportioned according to enrollment.
 AICU operating costs are paid in the form of dues by the member institutions, meaning that 100 percent of what’s contributed to the AICU scholarship fund is distributed to the schools for student scholarships.